Updated Last: Aug. 26th, 2023

 - COURSE: Course information is located under “The Race” tab on this site > find GPS maps there.

-- PACKET PICK-UP/RACER MEETING FRIDAY, Sept.
-3rd, 2021: Packet pick-up location will be at the Snyderville Basin Recreation District Field House (Map Located HERE), it will be from 3:00 PM – 7:00 PM.
-If you are racing, YOU MUST SHOW UP TO PICK UP YOUR NUMBER PLATE AND SIGN OUR WAIVER (your wife, your brother, or your mother, can’t sign the waiver for you – so please don’t ask).
-We WILL NOT be doing any packet pick-up on race day morning – sorry, it just is not logistically possible.
+- PACKET PICK-UP FRIDAY, August 30th, 2024: Packet pick-up location will be at the SKULLCANDY HQ building (same as the finish venue) – 6301 N. Landmark Dr.; it will be from 3:00 PM – 7:00 PM.
+If you are racing, YOU MUST SHOW UP TO PICK UP YOUR NUMBER PLATE AND SIGN OUR WAIVER (Please don’t ask to have someone else pick it up for you).
+We WILL NOT do any packet pick-up on race day morning – sorry, it is not logistically possible.
+Hours are 3 PM – 7 PM; please come early if you can; it is helpful.

-- Weather Clause > The event is non-refundable.
-If the scheduled Saturday race is ever forced into cancellation, the plan will be to run the race on Sunday of Labor Day weekend (as long as conditions permit).
-Additionally, the race director has the authority to finish the race at Silver Lake in Deer Valley, or at Park City Mountain Resort, cutting sections of course as needed if racers are in danger.
-Please be aware, we can’t predict or control the weather, we will do everything in our power to complete the race (but your safety is very important to us), your ENTRY IS NON REFUNDABLE.
+- Weather/AQI Clause > The event is non-refundable.
+If the scheduled Saturday race is ever canceled, the plan will be to run the race on Sunday of Labor Day weekend (as long as conditions permit).
+Additionally, the race director has the authority to finish the race at Silver Lake in Deer Valley or at Park City Mountain Resort, cutting sections of the course as needed if racers are in danger.
+Please be aware that we can’t predict or control the weather; we will do everything in our power to complete the race (but your safety is very important to us).
+Again, the ENTRY IS NON-REFUNDABLE.
 Thanks for your understanding!

-- GOOD STUFF always, every entered racer gets something groovy just for registering, not sure what it’ll be for this year yet.
-There are other benefits as well, wheel across the finish line and you’ll receive your “I did it” recognition gift.
-There is a raffle, this year you’ll get tickets Friday night at packet pick-up and you will be able to choose what you’d like to “try” and win!
-We will do our best to figure out how we can feed you at the finish line this year with COVID, I think we can do it!
+- GOOD STUFF, every entered racer gets something groovy just for registering.
+There are other benefits as well; wheel across the finish line, and you’ll receive your “I did it” recognition gift.
+There is a raffle, you’ll get two tickets Friday night at packet pick-up, and you can choose what you’d like to “try” and win!
+A food truck at the finish line, all racers eat a complimentary meal.

 RACE DAY INFO